The Berlin Stories: Historical background

-Plot summary
+Plot summaries

 Mr Norris Changes Trains

 While traveling on a train from the Netherlands to Germany, British expatriate William Bradshaw meets a nervous-looking man named Arthur Norris.
 As they approach the frontier, Bradshaw strikes up a conversation with Norris, who wears an ill-fitting wig and carries a forged passport.
-After crossing the frontier, Norris invites Bradshaw to dinner and the two become friends.
+After crossing the frontier, Norris invites Bradshaw to dinner, and the two become friends.
 In Berlin, they see each other frequently.
 Over time, several oddities of Norris's personal life are revealed, one of which is that he is a masochist.
 Another is that he is a communist, which is dangerous in Hitler-era Germany.
 Other aspects of Norris's personal life remain mysterious.
 He seems to run a business with an assistant Schmidt.
 Norris gets into more and more straitened circumstances and has to leave Berlin.

 Norris subsequently returns with his fortunes restored and apparently conducting communication with an unknown Frenchwoman called Margot.
 Schmidt reappears and tries to blackmail Norris.
 Norris uses Bradshaw as a decoy to get an aristocratic friend, Baron Pregnitz, to take a holiday in Switzerland and meet "Margot" under the guise of a Dutchman.
 Bradshaw is urgently recalled by Ludwig Bayer one of the leaders of the communist groups, who explains that Norris was spying for the French and both his group and the police know about it.
 Bradshaw observes they are being followed by the police and persuades Norris to leave Germany.
 After the Reichstag fire, the Nazis eliminate Bayer and most of Norris's comrades.
 Bradshaw returns to England where he receives intermittent postcards from Norris, who has fled Berlin, pursued by Schmidt.
 The novel's last words are drawn from a postcard that Norris sends to Bradshaw from Rio de Janeiro: "What have I done to deserve all this?"